tjd1234/cmpt383summer2022/docs/languages/ruby/each_and_map.md

 ```

 `each` is similar to `map`, except it does not make a new array, and instead
-just runs code on each element.
-It is typically written in do-style, and it is the side-effects of the function that we care about:
+runs code block on each item of the original array.
+In other words, it's the
+*side-effects* of the function that we care about.
+It is typically written in
+do-style:

 ```ruby
 arr.each do |x|